Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Sleep study if sleep apnea is suspected

-• MRI/CT referral when clinically appropriate
+• MRI or CT referral when clinically appropriate

 Treatment Approach

-Treatment depends on the cause and may include:
+Treatment depends on the cause, severity, functional impact, and safety concerns.

 • Dementia or mild cognitive impairment counseling when diagnosed